amir-398/react-native-chill-ui/chill-ui-watch/src/components/dialog/README.md

 - **Modal Rendering**: The Modal component is only rendered when visible
 - **Context Optimization**: Dialog state is optimized with useMemo and useCallback
 - **Toast Integration**: ToastProvider is conditionally rendered only when needed
+- **Styling Detection**: NativeWind detection is memoized for performance

 ## Dependencies